Camilo-Mora/LocalFolderWebhook/readme.md

 6. Click on Browse  button, and select the folder you would like to forward the notifications to as .csv

 7. Now copy the webhook, which you can now use in any webpage that accepts wedhooks.
-That webpage can now trasnfer that via this webhook to your local file.
+That webpage can now trasnfer data via this webhook to your local folder.

  <img src="https://github.com/Camilo-Mora/LocalFolderWebhook/blob/main/Images/Webhook.png" width=50% >

 ## Important note
 Do **not** delete the .env file near the exe.
 It holds the settings for the app.

-Also, don't delete ngrok.exe The files that are transmited should not include special characters as that is used as the file name, and Windows do not allow special characters.
+Also, don't delete ngrok.exe

+The files that are transmited should not include special characters as that is used as the file name, and Windows do not accepts special characters.